18F/handbook/docs/09-security/yubikey/linux.md

 ### Screen lock with xautolock

 This uses [xsecurelock](https://github.com/google/xsecurelock) (recommended screen lock) together with [xautolock](http://linux.die.net/man/1/xautolock) (simple away command runner tool) to lock the screen after 10 minutes when away from home network.
 It also suspends after 30 mins, adds a hot corner to block locking (useful if watching a video, for example) and adds a notification (using `dunst` and `notify-send`) before locking.
-Note that pretty much all of these pieces are optional (you could use `gnome-screensaver` or `xscreensaver` for away detection for instance), but using `xsecurelock` for locking is strongly recommended since other lock screens have had vunerabilities.
+Note that pretty much all of these pieces are optional (you could use `gnome-screensaver` or `xscreensaver` for away detection for instance), but using `xsecurelock` for locking is strongly recommended since other lock screens have had vulnerabilities.

 Install packages as needed (`dunst` and `libnotify` optional -- you may already have a notification system):